ballerina-platform/module-ballerina-sql/README.md

 ## Building from the source

-1. To build the JDBC library use, issue the following command.
+1. To build the library,

         ./gradlew clean build